markyhu/Charles-Darwin-Book-Recommendation/README.md

-# Book-Recommendations-from-Charles-Darwin
+#Charles Darwin's book recommendation

-Provide a book by Charles Darwin, recommend his another book based on the content and visualize similarity score.
+Provide a book by Charles Darwin, recommend his other books based on the content similarity and visualize similarity score.

 Example:
 '''
-python main.py
+python main.py DescentofMan

+'''